mvac7/SDCC_AY38910BF_Lib/docs/HOWTO.md

 These libraries are part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).

-Use them for developing MSX applications using Small Device C Compiler [`SDCC`](http://sdcc.sourceforge.net/).
+You can use this library to develop applications for ROM, MSXBASIC or MSX-DOS environments, using the Small Device C Compiler [(SDCC)](http://sdcc.sourceforge.net/) cross compiler.

 This project is open source under the [MIT license](LICENSE).<br/>
 You can add part or all of this code in your application development or include it in other libraries/engines.